A chain is only as strong as its weakest link

 - If a modern, somewhat slow computer can calculate 3,000,000 password variations in 1 second, it can crack a 6-character, single case password in 103 seconds, clearly making the name of your dog inadequate (266 password variations/3,000,000 password variations per second= 102.97 seconds).

 - On the other hand, at this rate a 10-character password that is alphanumeric and contains special characters would take 208,095 years to crack, making this approach utterly useless to a hacker.

 Takeaway: By increasing the number of characters and the password complexity, it becomes exponentially more difficult to crack.

 Testing and Enforcement

-Cybersecurity training can be tedious, but it doesn’t have to be.
+Cybersecurity education can be tedious, but it does not have to be.
 Employee education modules can be crafted to not only be engaging, but to improve information retention.

 Effective security awareness training should cover the identification of risks, threats, mitigation and remediation.